 8. Beyond the Black Door

-This book was the first book I’ve ever read with prominent asexual romance representation.
+This was the first book I’ve ever read with prominent representations of asexual romance.
 It is a standalone fantasy where we follow our main character, Kamai.
 She is coming to terms with her sexuality, and she is a social worker.
-So that gives her the power to be able to go into other people’s souls.
-Every single time she does so.
-It doesn’t matter whose soul she walks in, and there is always a big black door that calls her name.
+So that gives her the power to go into other people’s souls.
+Every single time, she does so.
+It doesn’t matter whose soul she walks in, and a big black door always calls her name.

 The one thing that her mother has always told her was to never go beyond the black door under any circumstances.
 A beautiful trans rip in here explains sexuality through the moon’s phases.
 The plot is fantastic, and I love the villain.
 The villain is on another level in this book.
 I recommend it if you want to read a book about sublime asexual relationships.